-A short guide to copyright for staff is available online and staff should be directed to A short guide to copyright for LSE staff http://www.lse. ac.uk/library/guides/ShortGuideToCopyright.htm) if they have any queries.
+A short guide to copyright for LSE staff http://www2.lse.ac.uk/library/services/liaison/ShortGuideToCopyright.aspx is available online and staff should be directed to this guide if they have any queries.

 Introduction to copyright

 Copyright exists in a wide range of literacy and artistic works and applies equally to material on the Internet as it does to published books and journals.
 The copyright symbol © is often used to identify a copyright owner but the absence of this symbol does not mean a work has no copyright.
 Copyright in literary works usually lasts for 70 years after the death of an author, however different rules apply for other types of media.
 Photocopying for private, non-commercial research and study is usually covered by a provision in the law called 'Fair Dealing', which allows a single copy of a small amount of a work (typically not more than 10%) to be copied.
 However, copying for class use is not covered by this provision (see below).